New-Horizons-SPM/scanbot/docs/web-app-test.md

     * <strong>The last imprint in the demo data has an imprint size of 1.55 nm<sup>2</sup> and a circularity of 0.83.</strong>
         Set the parameters for desired size and circularity appropriate to these numbers.
 5. Click 'Start'
-6. <strong>You may find that the scan frame repeatedly moves before a scan is able to complete.</strong>
-This is because Scanbot ensures that the area is flat before performing a tip-shaping action.
-If the area is not flat, Scanbot will continue searching for a region appropriate for tip shaping.
-The simulator scans are not flat, thus one can withdraw the tip to trick Scanbot into thinking the region being scanned is flat and appropriate for tip shaping.
-7. Scans of the tip's imprint, along with its calculated size and circularity, after each iteration will be shown in the browser.
+6. Scans of the tip's imprint, along with its calculated size and circularity, after each iteration will be shown in the browser.
 Remember that in demo mode, these scans are pulled from a pre-loaded file so they will look different to what's shown in the Nanonis Scan Control module.
 <br>
 ![auto-tip-shaping](./appim/autotipshaping.png)
 <br>
-8. The process will finish when the tip imprint's area is smaller than the desired area <strong>and</strong> the circularity is larger than the desired.
+7. The process will finish when the tip imprint's area is smaller than the desired area <strong>and</strong> the circularity is larger than the desired.

 ## Autonomous Tip Navigation (10 min)
 Before Scanbot can take control over the coarse piezos and track the tip via the camera feed, a short initialisation procedure must be completed.